Dental implants are used to replace a missing tooth or teeth. They can be done right here in Nelson and can transform your eating and life.

 A titanium screw is placed into the jaw bone where it integrates with the bone.
 On top of this a porcelain crown or dentures are fitted over the implant.

 A implant can be used to replace just the single tooth, or multiple implants can be used to replace dentures.

 Getting a dental implant is a multi stage process and takes several months to a year to complete.
-It will involve an Oral Surgeon or Periodontist and your dentist.
+It will involve an Oral Surgeon or Periodontist both of who we have in Nelson and your dentist.